-These separate interim financial statements have been prepared in accordance with the International Accounting Standard ("IAS") 34, Interim Financial Reporting, and should be read in conjunction with the Company's last annual separate financial statements as at and for the year ended 31 December 2022.
+These separate interim financial statements are for the nine month period ended 30 September 2023 have been prepared in accordance with the International Accounting Standard ("IAS") 34, Interim Financial Reporting, and should be read in conjunction with the Company's last annual separate financial statements as at and for the year ended 31 December 2022.
 They do not include all of the information required for a complete set of financial statements prepared in accordance with IFRS Standards.
 However, selected explanatory notes are included to explain events and transactions that are significant to an understanding of the changes in the Company's financial position and performance since the last annual financial statements.

-Separate interim financial statements of the Company
+Separate financial statements of the Company

 The Company acts as a holding company for several subsidiaries mainly operating in the construction sector.
 The Company and its subsidiaries are collectively referred to as "the Group".
-These separate interim financial statements present the financial performance and financial position of the Company only and do not include the operating results and financial position of the subsidiaries.
+These separate financial statements present the financial performance and position of the Company only and do not include the operating results and financial position of the subsidiaries.
 In these financial statements, the investments in subsidiaries are stated at cost less provision for impairment losses (refer accounting policy on impairment) in accordance with International Accounting Standard 27 Consolidated and Separate Financial Statements.
-In order to have a more comprehensive understanding of the results of operations, financial position, changes in equity and cash flows, the consolidated interim financial statements of the Group for the six month period ended 30 June 2023 issued separately on 29 August 2023 should be referred to.
+In order to have a more comprehensive understanding of the results of operations, financial position, changes in equity and cash flows, the consolidated interim financial statements of the Group for the nine month period ended 30 September 2023 issued separately on 28 November 2023 should be referred to.